polyaxon/polyaxon/site/docs/setup/platform/index.md

 sidebar: "setup"
 ---

-If you are here, it means that you have a Kubernetes cluster and [helm](/docs/guides/setup-helm/) setup.
+If you are here, we assume that you have a Kubernetes cluster and [helm](/docs/guides/setup-helm/) setup.

 This section includes guides to deploy:
  * Polyaxon [Community Edition](/docs/setup/platform/community-edition/).